-- 1. The driver's license number, employee identification number, passwords, personal telephone number, and home address of the parties mentioned in the Responsive Document are redacted because they are exempt from disclosure under Section 7(1)(b) of FOIA, which exempts "private information."
-"Driver's license numbers," "employee identification numbers," "passwords," "personal telephone numbers," and "home addresses" are specifically mentioned within the definition of "private information" found in Section 2(c-5) of FOIA. - 2.
-The dates of birth and physical descriptions of the parties mentioned in the Responsive Document, as well as the name of the alleged victim, are redacted because they are exempt from disclosure under Section 7(1)(c) of FOIA, which exempts "personal information contained within public records, the disclosure of which would constitute a clearly unwarranted invasion of personal privacy...."
-Section 7(1)(c) goes on to say that, "Unwarranted invasion of personal privacy" means the disclosure of information that is highly personal or objectionable to a reasonable person and in which the subject's right to privacy outweighs any legitimate public interest in obtaining the information."
-It has been
+- 1. The driver's license number, employee identification number, passwords and other access codes, personal telephone number, home address, and personal license plate numbers of the parties mentioned in the Responsive Document are redacted because they are exempt from disclosure under Section 7(1)(b) of FOIA, which exempts "private information."
+"Driver's license numbers," "employee identification numbers," "passwords and other access codes," "personal telephone numbers," "home addresses," and "personal license plate numbers" are specifically mentioned within the definition of "private information" found in Section 2(c-5) of FOIA. - 2.
+The dates of birth, physical descriptions, and insurance policy numbers of the parties, as well as the name of a third-party mentioned in the Responsive Document, are redacted because they are exempt from disclosure under Section 7(1)(c) of FOIA, which exempts "personal information contained within public records, the disclosure of which would constitute a clearly unwarranted invasion of personal privacy...."
+Section 7(1)(c) goes on to say that, "Unwarranted invasion of personal privacy" means the disclosure of information that is highly personal or objectionable to a reasonable person and in which the subject's

-- determined that the aforementioned data falls squarely within that definition and its redaction is appropriate under FOIA. - 3.
+- right to privacy outweighs any legitimate public interest in obtaining the information."
+It has been determined that the aforementioned data falls squarely within that definition and its redaction is appropriate under FOIA. - 3.
 Section 7(1)(a) of FOIA exempts "[i]nformation specifically prohibited from disclosure by federal or State law or rules and regulations implementing federal or State law."
 5 ILCS 140/7(1)(a).
-Accordingly, the home address, date of birth, and driver's license number of the parties mentioned in the report are exempt from disclosure per the Driver's Privacy Protection Act, 18 U.S.C. § 2721 et seq., which prohibits individuals from knowingly obtaining or disclosing "personal information" from a motor vehicle record.
+Accordingly, the home address, date of birth, physical description and driver's license number of the parties mentioned in the report are exempt from disclosure per the Driver's Privacy Protection Act, 18 U.S.C. § 2721 et seq., which prohibits individuals from knowingly obtaining or disclosing "personal information" from a motor vehicle record.